Molecular Genetics Internship (Minnesota)

 The diagnostic genetics program at Northern Michigan University and the molecular pathology program at Texas Tech University are accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).

 See accreditation information for Mayo Clinic College of Medicine.

 A highly skilled team of pathologists, scientists, clinical laboratory scientists, biologists, chemists, geneticists and other specialists perform laboratory work.
 The laboratory receives patient specimens for testing from Mayo Clinic as well as other institutions worldwide.

 The high volume of specimens received for genetic testing, the wide repertoire of genetic test services utilizing various clinical assays, state-of-the-art techniques and equipment, and the diverse and highly educated faculty make the Molecular Genetics Laboratory at Mayo Clinic an ideal educational setting for students.

 Graduation and certification

-The Molecular Genetics Laboratory wants to ensure that the student will receive one-on-one instruction and a comprehensive educational experience.
-For the Diagnostic Genetics practicum, the Molecular Genetics Laboratory admits one or two students for 24 weeks.
-For the Molecular Pathology preceptorship, the Molecular Genetics Laboratory admits up to four students after they successfully complete an interview process.
+For the Northern Michigan University practicum, the Molecular Genetics Laboratory admits one or two students for 24 weeks.
+For the Texas Tech University preceptorship, the Molecular Genetics Laboratory admits up to four students for eight weeks after they successfully complete an interview process.